 Fuguitt Elementary School

-- Fuguitt Elementary School's student population of 598 students has stayed relatively flat over five school years.
+Fuguitt Elementary School's student population of 589 students has grown by 5% over five school years.

 |Grades Offered||Grades Prekindergarten-5|